 We achieved over 10 pieces of earned media coverage in the national media, spanning multiple verticals.
 Thought leadership opportunities with Payroll, Pensions & Reward Magazine, Information Age & South West Business Insider were also secured.

 In addition, Procorre received a major nomination as a Business Leader 2019 Awards Finalist.

-With regard to online visibility, this campaign drove plentiful traffic to the Procorre site and supportive social content achieved over 260,000 impressions on Twitter and 59,000 impressions on LinkedIn.
+This campaign drove plentiful traffic to the Procorre site and was supported by social content.
+It achieved over 260,000 impressions on Twitter and 59,000 impressions on LinkedIn.

 IBM Global Technology Services, ‘Every second counts’

 IBM Global Technology Services (GTS) unifies business, technology and industry experts to help enterprises to design, build and run their businesses efficiently and profitably.
 Its clients include major banks, insurers and utilities.
 However, over the last decade, the brand’s competitive landscape has changed dramatically.
 Due to the rise of cloud services and growth of online vendors such as Amazon and Google, competition is fierce.

 Additionally, IBM’s target audience had changed.
 Though Chief Information Officers (CIOs) and Chief Technology Officers (CTOs) are still a primary focus, the development of managed services (outsourcing), means that Line-of-business Managers (LOB) can now act with autonomy and manage projects.
 LOB Managers are now part of IBM’s audience.